mdmosiurrahman/SalaryPredectionPortfolio/README.md

 1.Import Libraries and set up directory where python interpreter access code files\
 2.Load Data\
 3.Examine and Get Insights on Data\
-4.The 3 input files each have 1 million rows.
+4.The 3 input files each have 1 million rows.\
   * Merged train data (train_features + train_target) which has 1 million rows and 9 columns
   * Test Feature data has 1 million rows and 8 columns
-  * Datasets have mixed data types (categorical and numeric) 5.Clean data \
+  * Datasets have mixed data types (categorical and numeric) 5.Clean data.\
   * No duplicates in data
   * Datasets do not have null values
   * Check for invalid data - Dropped 5 rows of data with invalid Salary (salary less than or equal to 0)